Discover why events like the Queen's Jubilee will be a payday for brands (and why things like this matter so much).

 “Planning your marketing around awareness days is brilliant because you can use the collective momentum to your advantage, so make sure you’re using the official hashtags, and engage with the movement on socials, and in any printed media.
 If you’re running competitions, or have got any shareable elements to your campaign, make sure that people know how to tag so your visibility is optimised.”

 Looking for a place to pop up in celebration of events like the Jubilee?
-Sook provides flexible, book-by-the-hour space in prime locations.
+Book flexible place, in prime locations, with no extra cost for the fit-out.
 Check out our spaces and see what we can do for you.

 Read about Sook and The Future of Retail here.